Location:

 Things to see:

 The gently sloped crystal-clear swimming area is perfect for kids to play and swim.
 The water is a constant 72°F and incredibly clear.
 Surrounded by a floodplain forest of maples, sweetgum and cabbage palms, this recreation area feels almost tropical.
 There’s a concession stand and restrooms, and plenty of area for BBQ-ing.
 Overall, this is a great place to spend some time with family and friends.
+On the water you are likely to see many turtles, birds, and perhaps some otter and gators too!

 Best time:

 It can get pretty crowded in the spring and summer months, which are the best times (weather-wise) to visit.
 Planning to get there earlier in the day is always best, though there may be a good crowd even by mid-day.
+My pick would be weekday mid-morning or mid-afternoon.

 Links: